Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Methods

 \parabold{Member checking} To strengthen validity, we employed member checking, returning synthesized accounts of each project to participants for review \cite{mckim_meaningful_2023}.
 For each project, we produced a 7–9 page summary document that outlined key findings and situated them within the emerging framework.
 Participants reviewed these documents, suggesting clarifications or corrections.
 Following qualitative best practices, we incorporated all factual adjustments, recorded points of interpretive disagreement, and revised our analysis accordingly.
 With only minor refinements, participants were largely in agreement with our representations.

-To protect confidentiality, participants and organizations were anonymized, raw data (audio, transcripts, notes) were stored on encrypted drives with restricted access, and any potentially identifying details were redacted from materials shared for review.
+To protect confidentiality, participants were anonymized.
+Raw data (audio, transcripts, notes) were stored on encrypted drives with restricted access, and any potentially identifying details were redacted from materials shared for review.